 Its study makes it clear that there is potential in everybody.
 At Erikson, you’ll develop a thorough knowledge of child development and best practices.
 And you’ll become able to improve the lives of the children and families in your care.

-Internships are an important component of your MSCD degree work.
+Internships are an important component of your Master’s in Child Development degree work.
 For two semesters, you’ll put theory into practice by working during the day at custom-selected field placement locations.
 (Child Life concentration students will complete a 600-hour child life internship.)

-Start this Fall or Spring and earn your Master’s in Child Development degree with our hybrid or online program if you choose the Core concentration*.
-Child Life concentration students start Fall term only.
+Start this Fall or Spring and earn your Master’s in Child Development degree with our hybrid or online program if you choose the Core concentration.
+Child Life concentration students start on Campus in the Fall term only.